gordonguthrie/rappel/README.md

 # Installation

 APL uses a special font ***Apl385 Unicode*** which you need to install on your dev machine or your `pometo` toolbar won't work.
-You should also install an APL keyboard on your dev machine.
+You must also install an APL keyboard on your dev machine.
 Download and installation instructions are [available on the Dyalog apl font and keyboards page](https://www.dyalog.com/apl-font-keyboard.htm).
 (You can even buy a special APL keyboard and be the envy of your pals ;-)

 ![Check out the keyboard](./docs/images/apl_keyboard_I.jpg)
 ![Sooooo many symbols](./docs/images/apl_keyboard_II.jpg)